• Who is the audience of AASHE educational programs?

 • Will my proposal change if it is accepted?

-As we consider your proposal, we may have ideas for a different scope or focus of the proposed content.
+Maybe.
+As we consider your proposal, we may have ideas for a different format, scope or focus of the proposed content.
 If this is the case, we will reach out to you to discuss the idea.
 Presenters will have the opportunity to provide feedback and suggest additional modifications, but ultimate acceptance may depend upon the presenters’ willingness and ability to modify the original idea.
 Please note that the revised proposal may not include all of the original presenters.

 • If accepted, when will my session be scheduled?